Terry Jones' Barbarians

 Terry Jones' Barbarians is a 4-part TV documentary series first broadcast on BBC 2 in 2006.
 It was written and presented by Terry Jones, and it challenges the received Roman and Roman Catholic notion of the barbarian.

 Professor Barry Cunliffe of the University of Oxford acted as consultant for the series.

 Episodes

 "The Primitive Celts"

 First broadcast 26 May 2006, this episode challenges the popular view of Celtic society as a primitive culture that was uncivilised.
 Compared to Rome, it was actually an advanced society and, in some ways, even more advanced than Rome.
 For example, many of the roads in Gaul that were assumed to have been built by the Romans were actually built by the Celts themselves.
 However, Gaul was rich and tempting to Rome.
 The Roman general, Julius Caesar, set out to conquer Gaul with a professional army.
-The Celts stood no chance against Caesar and the Romans and so today Rome's version of history is remembered.
+The Celts stood no chance against Caesar and the Romans.